VICTORIA BOLIVIANA - A NEW SPECIES OF GIANT WATERLILY: 4th july 2022

 in the meantime - AN UNUSUAL PLANT IN BOLIVIA

-Carlos, a botanical horticulturalist at Kew, had long been obsessed with Victoria.
+Carlos, a botanical horticulturist at Kew, had long been obsessed with Victoria.
 His job in Kew’s Tropical Nursery was to germinate seeds and grown baby plants for display in the glasshouse ponds.
 He was intrigued by images spied online of an unusual-looking Victoria in Bolivia.
 In 2016 he was gifted some seeds of this unusual plant from the Santa Cruz Botanical Gardens.
 In early 2018, the first baby plants were ready for planting out.
 I was initially disappointed when I heard this would be planted out instead of Victoria amazonica.
 The previous year, the plant believed to be V. amazonica turned out to be an accidental hybrid instead, which meant I’d have to wait another year for a good V. amazonica specimen.
 But at the time I said “Oh well.. if it does end up being different, at least I will be on hand to record it.”
 The plant was believed to be related to Victoria cruziana, so it was given the working name “aff. cruziana.”

 victoria at kew